SFrost007/new-mac-setup/README.md

 New Mac Setup
 =============

-These scripts install a significant quantity of day-to-day development tools and commonly used software on a fresh OS X image, in addition to setting almost all built-in OS X options to (my!) desired values.
+These scripts automatically install a significant quantity of day-to-day development tools and commonly used software on a fresh OS X image, in addition to setting almost all built-in OS X options to (my!) desired values.

 Error checking is currently minimal, but this has been developed/tested on a clean Mountain Lion (10.8.4) installation.
 The only pre-requisite is to install Xcode and its associated "Command Line Tools" to allow several of the tools to be built.